Sam-Amy/British-Bryological-Society-Data/README.md

 # British Bryological Society data
 ### Recent exports of bryophyte records from the BBS database by vice-county

-1) Select the folder above named 'BBS data for England'
+1) Select the folder above for the appropriate country

 2) Scroll to the correct VC and select the file name